Updated July 6, 2021

 Ethereum presently operates as a “proof of work” blockchain.
 The Ethereum blockchain is slow, expensive to transact in, and lacks scalability in its present form.
 For this reason, founders plan a major upgrade with Ethereum 2.0.
 Ethereum 2.0 offers faster transaction speeds with its unproven “proof-of-stake” concept.
 Developers plan to implement the “Ethererium Improvement Proposal (EIP) 1559” in July 2021 to reduce transaction fees as a short-term fix before the blockchain converts from proof-of-work to proof-of-stake consensus security.

-On February 10, 2021, Ethereum 2.0 hit a milestone with 3 million ETH coins worth an estimated $5.4 billion staked on the blockchain.
-(Martin Young, 2/10/21) Many large investors like the Grayscale Ethereum Trust continue to forecast a successful future for decentralized financial projects on the Ethereum blockchain.
+As of July 2021, Ethereum’s 2.0 network posted an impressive $13.5 billion worth of Ether staked.
+(Newsweek, July 6, 2021) Many large investors like the Grayscale Ethereum Trust continue to forecast a successful future for decentralized financial projects on the Ethereum blockchain.

 The Cardano blockchain offers the primary challenge to Ethereum’s present DeFi dominance.
 Cardano’s founders methodically plotted its development course to achieve scientific validation from academic institutions and the world’s top cryptographers before taking its Shelley mainnet live on July 29, 2020.